 1726 Aviation Blvd., Redondo Beach, CA 90278

-For those who are interested in sewing, quilting, knitting, or crocheting, then Sew Creative Cafe is the place for you.
+For those who are interested in sewing, quilting, knitting, or crocheting, the Sew Creative Cafe is the place for you.
 All materials are provided, and classes are taught in a non-competitive way, with each student working on his/her own independent project at his/her own pace.
 Sewing Classes are for children ages 6 and up, while Knitting and Crochet Classes are for those 8 years old and up.
-Winter break workshops will also be offered.
+They even offer Summer Camps!
 Check the website for more information.

 12. South Bay Galleria

 1815 Hawthorne Blvd., Redondo Beach, CA 90278

-You’ll find an AMC movie theater and many shopping and dining options at the South Bay Galleria, including The Children’s Place, Crazy 8, Gap Kids, and Gymboree among others.
-In addition, they offer a weekly free Kids Club.
+You’ll find an AMC movie theater and many shopping and dining options at the South Bay Galleria, and in addition, they offer a weekly free Kids Club.
 Kids Club events are generally held every first Tuesday of the month and offer monthly entertainment, special discounts, and more.